kryalama/app-service-web-html-get-started/README.md

 It is built on the [Carousel template](http://getbootstrap.com/examples/carousel) by [Bootstrap](http://getbootstrap.com).

+## Pre-requisites

+1. [Git](https://docs.microsoft.com/en-us/azure/devops/learn/git/install-and-set-up-git) and [Node.js](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows) installed on your computer.
+2. Familiarity with editing text and code files in any text editor.

-# Get Started
+## Get Started

 1. Create an Application Insights resource in Azure by following [these instructions](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-javascript?toc=/azure/azure-monitor/toc.json).

+2. Open terminal and clone the repo using `git clone`

-2. Grab the Instrumentation Key (aka "ikey") from the resource you created in step 1.
-Later, you'll add it to the instrumentationKey setting in the `public/js/appinsightsConfig.js` file
+3. Grab the Instrumentation Key (aka "ikey") from the resource you created in step 1.
+Later, you'll add it to the instrumentationKey setting in the `public/ts/appinsights.ts` file

-3. In the project directory you can run `npm install` to install dependencies.
+4. In the project directory you should run `npm install` on your terminal to install all the dependencies.

+5. After making the changes in step-3, please run `npm run build` on your terminal to transpile and browserify the `appinsights.ts` file

-4. To launch the app locally , simply run
+6. To launch the app locally , simply run the following command on your terminal

     `node index.js`

+7. Open your favorite browser and go to http://localhost:8000/